Use of Animals in Research

 The University requires all coursework and research projects involving vertebrate animals to be reviewed and approved prior to initiation by the IACUC.
 This policy applies, to all biomedical, behavioral, teaching, training, and clinical research, regardless of the source of funding, involving vertebrate animals performed by faculty, staff, and students of the University.

-Greg Reinhardt, Director of the Office of Animal Welfare for the University, provides this as general information for those leading the case-studies in this module:
+Greg Reinhardt, Director of Animal Welfare Compliance and Policy for the University, provides this as general information for those leading the case-studies in this module:

 "The IACUC protocol covers a number of important items, not only how the study is performed but possible issues and how they will be addressed.
 It carefully addresses pain and distress issues.
 It requires careful attention to endpoints in which a study is stopped.
 The protocol should also include provisions for addressing adverse events.
 A protocol is like a contract that must be followed.
 For example, if an animal dies under anesthesia and it is not considered as a possibility in the protocol, then the person needs to notify the IACUC and the attending Veterinarian.
 Most likely the Vet will review the procedures and determine if any changes are needed and the protocol amended."